namirialgroup/esp-docs/docs/integrations/logout.md

 ------------- | -------------
  **domain_uri** | The ESP domain uri
  **environment_name** | The environment path
- **final_url** | It's the redirect url called at the end of the authentication process (It should be comunicated during the assessment phase)
+ **final** | It's the redirect url called at the end of the authentication process (It should be comunicated during the assessment phase)

 ## Result